 Ultrasound, which uses sound waves to create pictures of blood flowing through the arteries and veins in the leg, is used to check for deep vein thrombosis.
 Other imaging tests, such as CT or MRI scans, take pictures of your organs and tissues that may be affected by blood disorders.

 Comprehensive Anemia Care

-- Expertise in blood conditions unique to women.
 Our hemostasis and thrombosis clinic coordinates the special care required by women with bleeding and clotting disorders.
 We have the expertise and experience to help you manage the increased risks associated with pregnancy and childbirth.